 To drive awareness and best practice, Tech Against Terrorism Europe will combine unique industry-leading expertise from private sector organisations and leading academic institutions actively engaged in tackling terrorist content online.

 The consortium of seven partners from six countries will ensure Tech Against Terrorism Europe will deliver long-term disruption of terrorist content online on priority platforms, providing a sustainable foundation to support smaller hosting service providers in countering terrorist content online.

 Prof. Dr. Catherine Bouko said: “Several obstacles sometimes prevent hosting service providers from complying with the European Union rule, whether it be a lack of time, staff, technical knowledge or the desire not to interfere with the content they host.
 TATE's challenge is to offer appropriate support to address their reluctance and practical issues.”

 With research expertise in media literacy and online radicalisation processes, Ghent University will be particularly involved in the preparation of online training resources for the staff members of hosting service providers.

-Supported by the United Nations Counter-Terrorism Committee Executive Directorate (UN CTED), the Tech Against Terrorism Europe (TATE) project will support smaller hosting services providers (HSPs) in preventing terrorist actors from disseminating terrorist content as defined in the EU’s terrorist content online (TCO) regulation and in Directive (EU) 2017/541.
+The Tech Against Terrorism Europe project is funded by European Union (ISF-2021-AG-TCO-101080101).
+This project will support smaller hosting services providers (HSPs) in building their counterterrorism frameworks and with transparency reporting, as required by the EU’s terrorist content online (TCO) regulation and in Directive (EU) 2017/541.